tramel-woodard/react-16.9-starter/README.md

 ## Creation of Application
-If you would like to BUILD THIS REACT APPLICATION FROM SCRATCH, please follow the instructions below (if you would like to INSTALL THE REACT STARTER, scroll up to the **CREATION OF APPLICATION** section)
+If you would like to BUILD THIS REACT APPLICATION FROM SCRATCH, please follow the instructions below (if you would like to INSTALL THE REACT STARTER, scroll up to the **INSTALLATION OF APPLICATION** section)

 This application can be created from scratch (without the create-react-app command line tool).